Moving Target Observing Strategies

 Fixed slit observations

-NIRSpec fixed slit observations will require a TA with the S1600A slit (1.6” × 1.6” FOV), referred to as wide aperture target acquisition (WATA), and will add 8–15 minutes of overhead to each visit.
+NIRSpec fixed slit observations will require a TA with the S1600A1 slit (1.6” × 1.6” FOV), referred to as wide aperture target acquisition (WATA), and will add 8–15 minutes of overhead to each visit.
 If your science goals can be accomplished with the IFU and can tolerate the uncorrected initial pointing errors, it may be possible to avoid this overhead by skipping the WATA acquisition.
-Since the IFU is the largest spectroscopic aperture on NIRSpec (3” × 3” FOV), it can be advantageous to select this mode when pointing uncertainties are a concern.
+Since the IFU is the largest spectroscopic aperture on NIRSpec (3” × 3” FOV), it can be advantageous to select this mode over a fixed slit when pointing uncertainties are a concern.

 If you are worried about a target falling in the IFU (3” × 3” FOV) with blind pointing, then it will likely not fall within the WATA FOV (1.6” × 1.6”) either.
 The best advice is to get more astrometric measurements of your target prior to the cycle you are proposing for.